ying-tang/help-documentation/_commontech/Connecting_Clouds_with_SoftLayer.md

 * Virtual Machines on this network can be secured using standard OpenStack security groups.
 * When a virtual machine is deployed to the `sl-private-network`, a 10.x.x.x IP address is assigned.
 This IP address is routable between your IBM Cloud data centers.
 * Each IBM Bluemix Private Cloud will have a unique 10.x.x.x subnet, and the IBM Cloud Data Center will route traffic between them over its private network.

+On each instance you want to be able to communicate with:
+* Create two NICs, one with a regular 10.x.x.x network (but **not** on the sl-private-network subnet) and assign your floating IP address to that.
+* Then create a second NIC with an sl-private-network 10.x.x.x address assigned.
+* Finally, add a 10.x.x.x net route out on that second NIC.

+If you haven't done these 3 steps on each of your instances, you won't get connectivity to your other locations.
+Neutron will automatically change the IP address to the floating IP when assigned on a NIC card.